ec500-software-engineering/case-study-mmark9/README.md

 ![](assets/img/js_coverage_ex.png)

-Although not as convenient as `rspec`, html generated output, it does give a good idea what parts of the code are touched the most by the test cases with a quick glance.
+Although not as convenient as the html output generated by `rspec` it does give a good idea what parts of the code are touched the most by the test cases with a quick glance.

 #### Continuous Integration